Tulsa vs. Navy NCAA Football Odds, Plays and Insights | October 29, 2021

 - These two squads surrender a combined 64.3 points per game, 17.3 more than this contest's over/under.

-- Golden Hurricane games this season feature an average total of 57.7 points, a number 10.7 points higher than Friday's over/under.
+- The average total in Golden Hurricane games this season is 57.7, 10.7 points more than Friday's total of 47.

-- In 2021, games involving the Midshipmen have averaged a total of 49.3 points, 2.3 more than the set total in this contest.
+- In 2021, games involving the Midshipmen have averaged a total of 49.3 points, 2.3 more than the set over/under in this contest.

 Tulsa Stats and Trends

-- The Golden Hurricane have been favored by 11 points or more one time this season and have not covered the spread in any of them.
+- The Golden Hurricane have yet to cover the spread this season when favored by 11 points or more.

-- Tulsa's games this year have gone over the total in six out of six opportunities.

-- Tulsa is 1-2 against the spread and 3-0 overall in games when it records more than 31.9 points.
+- When Tulsa puts up more than 31.9 points, it is 1-2 against the spread and 3-0 overall.

-- In games that Tulsa amasses more than 355.6 yards, the team is 2-2 against the spread and 3-2 overall.
+- In games that Tulsa totals over 355.6 yards, the team is 2-2 against the spread and 3-2 overall.

-- This year, the Golden Hurricane have turned the ball over 12 times, three more than the Midshipmen's takeaways (9).

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.